fbpx

 3-Day Guided Trek from Arequipa: This 3-day trekking tour includes round trip transportation from Arequipa and a 3-day trek from Cabanaconde including stops in Lluhuar and Sangalle.
 Your final night will be spent in Cabanaconde, with stops at the Mirador Cruz del Cóndor viewpoint and in Chivay before returning to Arequipa.

-Best Time of Year for the Colca Canyon Trek
+Best time of year for the Colca Canyon trek

 Colca Canyon Peru